Winfred-Achieng/chama/README.md

  This is an app that helps family memebers and friends to save money collaboratively and securely.
 The features included in this application are listed below.

  *Authentication Module- This module is used in the verification and validation of the system users.
-The module employs a registration sub module used to register new users into the system and a login sub module which provides users access to their registered accounts.
+The module employs a registration sub module used to register new users into the system and a login sub module which provides users access to their registered accounts.  <br>
- *Host Module- This module includes a registered user with the capability to form a chama group.
+ *Host Module- This module includes a registered user with the capability to form a chama group. <br>
- *User Module- This module focuses on  user-related functionality within the system such contribution to chama groups and managing their user profiles.
+ *User Module- This module focuses on  user-related functionality within the system such contribution to chama groups and managing their user profiles. <br>
- *chat console- where chama group memebrs can effectively communicate with one another and give insights on how to better their group.
+ *chat console- where chama group memebrs can effectively communicate with one another and give insights on how to better their group. <br>
  *Payment Module-